 Ann Reinking Scholarship Program

-Inclusivity and accessibility are paramount to Off The Lane.
-The scholarship is open to any race, gender or ethnicity.
+Inclusivity and accessibility are paramount to Off The Lane and the Ann Reinking Scholarship, and is open to a dancer of any race, gender, and ethnicity.

 - Ages 18-22